 By Richard Haass

-Richard N. Haass is President of the Council on Foreign Relations.
-This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.
+Richard N. Haass, formerly Director of Policy Planning in the US State Department, is President of The Council on Foreign Relations.
+This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).